nyc-rock-doves-2016/cleanse/README.md

 #Purpose

 A simple and intuitive iOS app to declutter your photo library.
 Utilize our "size cleanse" option to quickly sort your photos by size and delete those that are taking the most space.
-If you are less sure of what to delete and just need to declutter, use our "magic cleanse", which selects photos we feel would be best to delete, such as wasteful burst photos or forgotten screenshots.
-The app also offers a full detox feature, which will clear your photo library for you (the iPhone currently does not offer this delete all feature).
+If you are looking to declutter, "magic cleanse" uses a special algorithm to suggest photos we feel would be best to delete, such as wasteful burst photos or forgotten screenshots.
+The app also offers a full detox feature which will clear your entire camera roll for you, an option not currently offered by the iphone.

 #Team Members